 - Basque Country (€ 2.100),

 Interesting to note, all those regions are in the areas of interest from foreigners apart from the Basque Country.

 Let’s have a closer look at current property prices (value written in Blue on the chart) and at the price evolution (left scale) for each spanish region since one year.
 The regions are Alphabetically sorted.

 As you can see on the chart we just showed: prices are increasing everywhere apart from 3 regions.

-If you want to read more on the subject and you missed our paper of last week: Which are the top 10 Spanish cities where foreigners are buying properties NOW?
+If you want to read more on the subject and you missed our paper of last semester: Which are the top 10 Spanish cities where foreigners are buying properties NOW?